CKManoj012/DS/FactorAnalysis_and_Classification/README.md

 For instance, a financial institution might implement a classification model to detect fraudulent transactions, allowing them to respond proactively and minimize losses.
 By leveraging algorithms such as logistic regression, decision trees, and random forests, businesses can create robust models that provide reliable predictions.

-In this notebook, we will explore one of the classification methods, assess their performance using metrics such as accuracy and precision, and demonstrate their practical applications in real-world scenarios.
+In this notebook, I will explore one of the classification methods, assess their performance using metrics such as accuracy and precision, and demonstrate their practical applications in real-world scenarios.
 By highlighting the power of classification, this work sample showcases how we can utilize data to drive strategic initiatives and improve operational efficiency.